Skip to content

 In conclusion

 Derivatives give a systematic way to analyze rates of change and make the best of functions.
-From the simple of rules of differentiation to more advanced applications, getting to understanding derivatives will give you fundamental knowledge on your way to solving real-world problems in physics, engineering, and beyond.
+From the simple rules of differentiation to more advanced applications, getting to understanding derivatives will give you fundamental knowledge on your way to solving real-world problems in physics, engineering, and beyond.

 Now that we’ve studied derivation, let’s tease you on the next essential topic on your journey—integrals.